Top 5 Tips to Find an Internship in Canada for International Students

 - Title the file ‘Resume’ as the term ‘CV’ is not used in Canada.

 - Develop your resume as much as possible without going into too much detail.
-Try to keep it around 1-2 pages long maximum.
+Try to keep it to one or two pages maximum.
 The purpose of your resume is to highlight your best selling points and invite questions from the host company in the interview.
 Putting together a robust resume is something we can help you with on your internship program.

 - Do not include any pictures or personal information such as your date of birth, age, gender, marital status, etc.